 Doing the Research

 In addition to the actual cost of regulations, the time invested in researching each of them is time that could be better spent by small business owners.
 The complexity of regulations requires careful and time-consuming consideration.
 After doing the research, business owners often discover that many don’t apply to their business, leaving them with the feeling that they have wasted valuable time.
-Yet, because of the possibility of being fined for non-compliance, the research and time spent is necessary.
+Yet, because of the possibility of being fined for non-compliance, the research and time spent are necessary.

 In the NSBA’s press release regarding their survey, Chair Pedro Alfonso said “This survey is a clear, quantitative case for why we need regulatory restraint and reform.
-Our current regulatory burden is not only a strain on job growth, it is preventing many would-be entrepreneurs from starting their own business.”
+Our current regulatory burden is not only a strain on job growth, but it is also preventing many would-be entrepreneurs from starting their own business.”

 Moving Forward with Small Business Funding

 Of course, small business owners will have to wait and see just how much impact this executive order will have.
 In the meantime, they need options that allow them to invest in and continue growing their business.
 Alternative finance and online lending have become popular options for small business funding.

 At CFG Merchant Services, we can help your business grow faster.
 We offer a variety of small business funding options and will guide you in choosing the perfect solution for your individual business needs.
 Our team brings to the table more than 60 years of institutional investment banking experience in the credit, commercial finance, and capital markets.